intel/state-components-validation-utilities/amx/README.md

 - How to build:

-    gcc 11.1 or above is required.
+    gcc 11.1 or above is required for instruction TDPBF16PS, TDPBSSD, TDPBSUD, TDPBUSD, TDPBUUD. gcc 13.1 or above is required for instruction TDPFP16PS.

     To compile,
     $ make